ThibautGery/docker-logging-example/article.md

 [HDFS](https://github.com/fluent/fluent-plugin-webhdfs/) plugin and push logs to the database of your choice.
 You can also add an alerting system like [Zabbix](https://github.com/fujiwara/fluent-plugin-zabbix)

-You can add node to your infrastructure and add several containers in one node.
+You can add nodes to your infrastructure and add several containers in one node.
 Keep in mind that this article doesn't cover everything :

  * how to monitor the Docker running Fluentd ?